-In addition, further careers education and advice is delivered by visiting speakers, work experience, resources in the Learning Resource Centre and visits to careers conventions.
+Careers education and advice is delivered by visiting speakers, work experience, resources in the Learning Resource Centre and visits to careers conventions.
 There are close links with the Careers Service in Staines, and the Careers Consultant is a regular visitor.